-- With all of this in mind, is our program prepared to respond to COVID-19?
+- With all of this in mind, is our program prepared to respond to the current COVID-19 climate?

-These are just some questions designed to help you determine whether your program and its volunteers are prepared to respond directly to the COVID-19 outbreak.
-You may decide to follow one of these three likely responses:
+These questions are designed to help you determine whether your program and its volunteers are prepared to respond directly to the COVID-19 outbreak.
+You may decide to respond in one of the following ways:

-- If your program is equipped to respond, you can take the necessary steps to shift your focus and resources toward response and recovery efforts specific to COVID-19.
+- If your program is equipped to respond, you can take the necessary steps to shift your focus and resources toward response efforts specific to COVID-19.

-- If your organization is not prepared to assist immediate COVID-19 efforts, you may simply decide to maintain focus on your core services, using the adaptations like the ones that are outlined below.
+- If your organization is not prepared to assist current COVID-19 efforts, you may simply decide to maintain focus on your core services, using the adaptations like the ones that are outlined below.

-- If your organization chooses (or is required) to pause your volunteer program entirely due to the outbreak, consider steering your willing volunteers toward other vetted community organizations that have the tools to respond to COVID-19 effectively.
+- If your organization chooses (or is required) to pause your in-person volunteer program temporarily due to an outbreak, consider steering your willing volunteers toward other vetted community organizations that have the tools to respond to COVID-19 effectively.
 Your organization may also choose to shift to virtual volunteerism.

 Communicate Necessary Information

 - Send an email update to your volunteers.
-This email should communicate your organization’s plan for responding to COVID-19 and where your volunteer program fits into this response.
-Feel free to reference the correspondence outline below.
+This email should communicate your organization’s updated regulations for responding to COVID-19; and where your volunteer program fits into this response.
+Feel free to reference the email correspondence outline below.

-- Use your website and social media channels.
-Your website and social media channels are effective tools for communicating key information.
+- Update your website and social media channels.
+These are effective tools for communicating key information.
 Include a banner on your volunteer page to direct volunteers toward the need-to-know information and FAQs.

 COVID-19 Update Email Outline for Volunteers:

-- Introduction – What is the purpose of this email/correspondence?
+- Introduction – State the purpose of this email/correspondence

-- How does this response specifically affect our volunteer program and volunteers?
+- Clarify how this response specifically affects your volunteer program and volunteers

-- What are the next steps or actions that volunteers should take (if any)?
+- State the next steps or actions that volunteers should take (if any)